Ijusttyped/flatland_challenge_electric_sheep/README.md

 We successfully implemented following algorithmns:

 * Q-learning
-* Deep Q-learning
+* Deep Q Networks
-* Double Deep Q-learning
+* Double Deep Q Networks
+* Dueling Deep Q Networks
+* Prioritized Experience Replay

 The code can be found in this repository.
 Keep exploring!